Emiiru127/Programming-Group-Activity--Pathfinding-Algorithms-in-Python/README.md

 2.3).
 Description of your approach and any challenges faced.

 Approach:

-Defined a grid representing open spaces and obstacles, setting the start and goal points.
+&nbsp;&nbsp;&nbsp;&nbsp; Defined a grid representing open spaces and obstacles, setting the start and goal points.
 Implemented two pathfinding algorithms: Greedy Best-First Search and A* Search, ensuring each algorithm could explore nodes efficiently while keeping track of the paths and costs.
 Used a priority queue to manage the nodes to explore, allowing for optimal selections based on the heuristic for GBFS and both cost and heuristic for A*.

 Challenges Faced: